xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * `--quiet`: If present, do not output extra log messages.

-### 2_get_window_data
+### `2_get_window_data`

-Scripts for further processing the raw NHEJ data in order to extract window around the DSB, convert raw counts to frequencies, merge experiments which have been sequenced twice, and precompute other data used for downstream visulizations.
+Scripts for further processing the raw NHEJ data in order to extract window around the DSB, convert raw counts to frequencies, merge experiments which have been sequenced twice, and pre-compute other data used for downstream visualizations.

 ### `get_window.py`